Generating Access Tokens for Server Side APIs

 The same exchange can be performed in any language capable of generating a signed JWT Token with the correct format and calling the IMS Token Exchange APIs.

-The access token will define when it expires, which is typically 24 hours.
+The access token defines when it expires, which is typically 24 hours.
 There is sample code in the git repository to manage an access token and refresh it before it expires.

 NOTE

-If there are multiple credentials, make sure to reference the appropriate json file for the API call to AEM that will later be invoked.
+If there are multiple credentials, make sure to reference the appropriate json file for the API call to AEM that is later invoked.

 Make the appropriate server-to-server API calls to an AEM as a Cloud Service environment, including the access token in the header.
 So for the “Authorization” header, use the value "Bearer <access_token>".
 For example, using curl: